 Dr. Rogers went to Lubbock Christian University from 1990-1995 and graduated with a B.S. in Biology.
 He then went to Texas Tech University Health Sciences Center (TTUHSC) and received a M.S. in Physical Therapy in 1998.
 Dr. Rogers began practicing PT in 1998 at University Medical Center (UMC) in Lubbock Texas.
 During his tenure at UMC his experiences involved acute care, burns and wound care, and outpatient orthopaedics, with the majority of his time spent in the Outpatient Therapy Center.
 In 2000, as a Physical Therapist he began work on a Ph.D. at Texas Tech University.
 The emphasis of his doctoral work was Orthopedic Sciences related to Biomechanics and Motor Learning, which he completed in December of 2006.
 After practicing in the clinic for approximately 5 years, he taught for the TTUHSC Physical Therapy Program in Odessa for one year, in which time he was voted the Student Senate Teacher of the Year.
 He became the Chairman of the Exercise and Sport Sciences Department at LCU in August of 2003.
 He currently serves as the Dean of the B. Ward Lane College of Professional Studies.
 He is married to Jessica Rogers and has three sons Coby, Zack, and Josh.

 My name is Chris Huggins and I have been teaching at LCU since the Fall of 2015.
-I graduated from LCU in 2004 with a BA in Biology and graduated with a Doctorate of Physical Therapy (DPT) from Texas Tech University Health Sciences Center in 2011.
-I am currently pursuing a Doctorate of Science in Physical Therapy (ScD) from TTUHSC and plan to complete later this year.
-I currently practice part time at UMC and will see patients on LCU's campus as needed.
+I graduated from LCU in 2004 with a BA in Biology.
+I graduated with a Doctorate of Physical Therapy (DPT) in 2011 and completed a Doctorate of Science in Physical Therapy (ScD) in 2020 both from Texas Tech University Health Sciences Center.
+I currently practice outpatient orthopedic physical therapy with UMC Team Rehab and will see patients on LCU's campus as needed.
 I have been married to my wife, Samantha, since 2004 and we have three amazing children: Truett, Molly, and Ella.

 Kim McCullough received a B. S. in Exercise and Sports Sciences from Texas Tech University in 2005.
 She then received her M.S. in Exercise Physiology from Texas Tech University in 2008.
 She is currently working on a Ph.D. at Texas Tech University Health Sciences Center.
 She worked previously at UMC as a health technician performing worksite wellness testing, at Covenant LifeStyles Centre as an Exercise Specialist, and as a personal trainer at different locations.
 She started teaching at LCU as an adjunct and Lecturer in Residence in 2010.
 She is currently an Associate Professor in the Exercise and Sports Sciences Department as well as Department Chair.
 She is married to Jonathan McCullough and has two sons, Jaron and Kade.